tourze/doctrine-random-bundle/README.md

 composer require tourze/doctrine-random-bundle
 ```

-The bundle uses Symfony's auto-configuration, so it will be automatically enabled once installed.
+This bundle is auto-registered by Symfony Flex.
+No extra configuration is required.

+---

-## Usage
+## Quick Start

-Add the `RandomStringColumn` attribute to your entity properties:
+Add the `RandomStringColumn` attribute to your entity property:

 ```php
 use Tourze\DoctrineRandomBundle\Attribute\RandomStringColumn;